LukeDAtkinson/rust-tracing-in-one-weekend/README.md

 the book to produce an image.
 Performance improves considerably when compiled with cargo's `--release` option (as promised by the Rust docs).
 I am far from a Rust expert, and might have made some egregious performance fumbles in here somewhere.

+I present the canvas regularly during rendering in lieu of a progress bar.
+This might be bad for performance, but I enjoy the effect.

 ## Correctness